-All incidents suspected to involve alcohol; drugs, legal highs or substance abuse should be dealt with as described in the school Drugs and Substance Abuse Policy.
-Any student in possession of alcohol, legal highs or illegal substances on school premises will likely be given a fixed term or permanent exclusion.
+All incidents suspected to involve alcohol, drugs, legal highs or substance abuse should be dealt with as described in the school Drugs and Substance Abuse Policy.
+Any student in possession of alcohol, legal highs or illegal substances on school premises will be given a fixed term suspension or permanent exclusion.
 Consuming, purchasing or being under the influence of alcohol, drugs, legal highs and illegal substances while under school jurisdiction are all serious offences (this includes school trips and exchanges where students are under the 'loco parentis' of their exchange family).
-In cases where illegal substances are involved the police will be informed.
+In cases where illegal substances are involved, and a criminal offence has been committed the police will be informed.
 Any involvement in the supply of illegal substances, or legal highs is exceptionally serious and is likely to lead to permanent exclusion.

-Smoking
+Smoking/Vaping

-Smoking is not allowed on the school site or in school uniform off site.
-If students are caught smoking, or are part of a group in which people are smoking, or are in possession of smoking materials (this includes E-cigarettes/ vapes) they will be subject to the following sanctions:
+Smoking or Vaping is not allowed on the school site, in school uniform or when on a school trip or exchange where students are under the "loco parentis" of their exchange family.
+If students are caught smoking or vaping or are part of a group in which people are smoking or vaping, or are in possession of smoking materials they will be subject to the following sanctions: